Teachers strike to defend rights of children to get the education system they deserve

 By Eleanor McGillie

-Ireland’s largest teachers’ union has announced it is calling on its 7,000 members in schools and colleges to defend the rights of our children’s education by taking part in Friday’s strike action.
+Ireland’s largest teachers’ union has announced it is calling on its 7,000 members in schools and colleges to defend the rights of our children’s education by taking part in Friday’s teachers strike action.

 A special emergency session held by the Northern Executive on Monday night (09/03/15) declared INTO’s (Irish National Teachers’ Organisation) decision to urge all members to support an education system our children deserve and not one which the Executive determines it can afford.